dennis-cs-chuah/viridis-client/README.md

 ------------
 - Viridis™ Client depends on .Net 5 runtime.
 If you do not already have it installed on your machine, you will be prompted to install it the first time you run Viridis™.
+- Viridis™ Client also depends on the Edge runtime.
+If you do not already have it installed on your machine, you will be prompted to install it the first time you open a link to a map or external information.
 - Only works on Intel 64-bit Windows 10

 Installation